-Eating less meals a day is a far easier method because the less you frequent food, the smaller your chances are of fucking up.
+Eating less meals a day is a far easier method because the less you frequent food, the less likely you'll fuck up.

 This point is critical because the person trying to lose weight already lacks the discipline to stop from overeating.

 That's why they're in this situation to begin with.

 And claiming that eating less isn't nutritious is stupid.
 Because we know their shit diets lacked proper nutrition to begin with.